bromaniac/ssl-exporter/README.md

 # ssl-expiration

-Checks SSL certificate expiration and exports as Prometheus metric.
-The check is cached for 24 hours so the domain being checked won't be hammered with requests.
-(This is moot if you deploy to OCP since you can set scrape interval in the ServiceMonitor.)
+Checks SSL certificate expiration, exports as Prometheus metric and alerts when expiry is near.
+(I wrote this for Openshift but it should work in vanilla Kubernetes.
+I haven't tested it.)

 ## Deploy in Openshift
 Review ocp-deploy.yaml and then deploy in Openshift